Year 4 Mathematics at school: what to expect

 - Create a repeating pattern to fill up a page or decorate a card.

-- Play a maths version of ‘I spy’ – something that is a km away, something that has 5 parts.
+- Play a maths version of ‘I spy’ – something that is half a kilometre away, something that has 5 parts.

 - Hide something from each other and draw a map or hide several clues.
 Can you follow the map or the clues to find it?